AxonFramework/AxonFramework/extensions/kotlin/README.md

 ### Dependencies

-For the Kotlin extension itself please use the following coordinates:
+For the Kotlin extension itself you can get the version from the [axon-bom use](https://github.com/AxonFramework/axon-bom) or use the following coordinates:

 **Maven**